A Quiet Vision Board for an Intentional Life

 Renée | Creating the Beautiful Life

-5 min read
+3 min read

-There is nothing wrong with vision boards in and of themselves; however, for some of us, they can feel like just another kind of visual noise, lingering in the background, reminding us of how much we’re not accomplishing.
+There is nothing wrong with vision boards in and of themselves.
+And yet, for some of us, they can begin to feel like another kind of visual noise, lingering in the background, urging us to do more and be more.

-One that brings clarity, yes, but also calm.
+One that brings clarity and calm.

 How do I want my days to feel?